ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

 collaboration, code management, and tracking changes.
 Here are the main guidelines for developing code in a repository:

-#. **Use Branches**: Create branches for different features, bug fixes, or
+#. **Use branches**: Create branches for different features, bug fixes, or
    experiments.
 This keeps changes isolated and facilitates parallel development.

-#. **Write Descriptive Commit Messages**: Provide clear and concise commit
+#. **Write descriptive commit messages**: Provide clear and concise commit
    messages that explain the purpose and context of the changes.
 Follow a consistent style.

-#. **Commit Frequently**: Make small, meaningful commits frequently.
+#. **Commit frequently**: Make small, meaningful commits frequently.
 Avoid
    making a large number of unrelated changes in a single commit.

-#. **Pull Before You Push**: Always update your local branch with the latest
+#. **Pull before you push**: Always update your local branch with the latest
    changes from the remote repository before pushing your own changes to avoid conflicts.

-#. **Use Pull Requests (PRs)**: Use PRs to submit your changes for review.
+#. **Use pull requests (PRs)**: Use PRs to submit your changes for review.
    This allows for discussion and validation before merging into the main branch.

 #. **Write good documentation**: Maintain clear and up-to-date documentation for your
    contribution or changes, including README files, comments in code, and relevant project documentation.
 Make sure you update the related documentation as well.
-   Follow `numpydoc <numpydoc_>`_ convention for documenting code.
+   Follow the `numpydoc <numpydoc_>`_ convention for documenting code.

-#. **Test Your Changes**: Thoroughly test your contributions to ensure they work
+#. **Test your changes**: Thoroughly test your changes to ensure that they work
    as expected.
-If applicable, create or update unit tests which runs on the continuous integration/continuous deployment (CI/CD) pipelines to catch issues early and ensure reliable deployments.
-See `Unit testing`_ for more details.
+If applicable, create or update the unit tests that run on the continuous integration/continuous deployment (CI/CD) pipelines to catch issues early and ensure reliable deployments.
+For more information, see `Unit testing`_.

-#. **Respect Code Style and Standards**: Follow consistent code style
+#. **Respect code style and standards**: Follow code style
    guidelines and adhere to coding standards specific to your language or framework.

-#. **Collaborate and Communicate**: Communicate with team members, provide
+#. **Collaborate and communicate**: Communicate with team members, provide
    updates on your progress, and resolve any conflicts promptly.

 #. **Ask for help**: To ensure code quality, identify issues, and share knowledge,
-   PyMAPDL developers are always happy to assist you through code reviews.
+   ask PyMAPDL developers to assist you and review your code.
-   In case you need help, or guidance, mention ``@ansys/pymapdl-maintainers`` in a comment so they can be notified.
+   If you need help or guidance, mention ``@ansys/pymapdl-maintainers`` in a comment so they they are notified.

-By following these guidelines, you can ensure smooth and organized code development within a repository, fostering collaboration, code quality, and help the project maintainers.
+By following these guidelines, you can ensure smooth and organized code development within a repository, fostering collaboration, code quality, and feature enhancement.

 .. _ref_unit_testing_contributing: